 A magical mixture of serendipity and initiative combined with my Bachelor of Science degree in Molecular Biology and Genetics led me to the Laboratory of Cellular and Molecular Neuroscience at Rockefeller University where I studied the molecular mechanisms of Alzheimer's disease.
 Opening doors to the vast mysteries of the human brain, my stay at Paul Greengard's lab left me thirsty for more interdisciplinary science.
-That is how I paved my way to Karolinska Institutet for my PhD to study the scar formation mechanisms in the central nervous system in the Göritz Lab.
+That is how I paved my way to Karolinska Institutet for my PhD to study the dynamics of injury and regeneration in the central nervous system.
+The main project I am involved in Molecular and Cellular Exercise Physiology Laboratory (MCEP) focuses on a potential molecular player that can be utilized for motor function improvement in neuromuscular diseases.

-Last autumn, I coordinated a symposium organized by PhD students and postdocs aimed at creating an interactive platform for Biomedicum researchers.
-Biomedicum Young Researchers Symposium 2016 (BYRS16) received a lot of attention, with speakers from each of the five departments, posters by students and post docs as well as various biotech company exhibitors.
-It is expected to continue as an annual event to facilitate collaboration between Biomedicum scientists.
+In my second year as a PhD student, I coordinated a symposium organized by PhD students and postdocs aimed at creating an interactive platform for Biomedicum researchers.
+First of its kind, Biomedicum Young Researchers Symposium received a lot of attention, with speakers from each of the five departments, posters by students and postdocs as well as various biotech company exhibitors.
+The symposium now continues as a recurring event to facilitate collaboration between Biomedicum scientists and it is organised by a student initiative called KICC.

-The more information we gather about scar formation across the full range of CNS injuries, the closer we will be to devise new and efficient treatments.
+The more information we gather about the motor neuron-muscle communication the closer we will be to devise new and efficient treatments for diseases with motor impairments.

 - Cell Biology Discussion Group Leader, 1st year medical students (2014)